This section describes the OpenJDK repository terminology and

 After installing and configuring Mercurial, validate the configuration using the following steps.

-$ hg version Mercurial Distributed SCM (version 0.9.4) Copyright (C) 2005-2007 Matt Mackall <firstname.lastname@example.org> and others This is free software; see the source for copying conditions.
+$ hg version Mercurial Distributed SCM (version 2.9) (see http://mercurial.selenic.com for more information) Copyright (C) 2005-2014 Matt Mackall and others This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.